 - Lessons learned in relation to digital education technologies and methodologies during the crisis > LESSONS

 How to participate

-To register for the event, please complete the REGISTRATION FORM:
+Registration for the event is mandatory.
+To register for the event, please complete the REGISTRATION FORM by 5th October.

 - Facebook: @AllDigitalEU Twitter: @AllDigitalEU